mmarkaki/IACM/README.md

 "Debugged" Code from (https://github.com/facebookresearch/vocoder-benchmark) with Results; original wav files from https://github.com/mikerapt/WaveRNN-PyTorch/tree/main/inference.

-Here are the synthesized files using Wavenet vocoder with the best configuration for LJ Speech (μ-law compression on the input waveform) as reported in the corresponding paper:
+Here are the synthesized files using Wavenet vocoder with the best configuration for LJ Speech (μ-law compression on the input waveform, as well as normal loss for the loss function) as reported in the corresponding paper:

 "For each of the vocoders, we start from the original configuration provided in the respective open-source implementation.
 However for WaveNet, there are different configurations that we can chose from.
 They vary in terms of input types and